boss-dao/proposals/Stage 1 - Received/Lady Eithe - Boss DAO Royalty Wallet.md

 * Twitter giveaways

 During our mint periods we had ongoing giveaways from Boss DAO twitter account to promote our minting.
-I propose that we use a portion of ada during those times it will raise the awarness and promote Boss DAO.
+I propose that we use a portion of ADA during those times it will raise the awarness and promote Boss DAO.